synapse-alpha/mirror-neuron/README.md

 # Mirror Neuron

-Experiments on bittensor models to analyze behaviour and find exploits.
-This package is structured in a general way so that it can be used for tracking other models such as the gating model.
+Enables tracked **experiments on bittensor text prompting models to analyze behaviour and find exploits**.

+This package is structured in a general way so that components can be switched out.
 It is also intended to be extensible so that extra components can be tested in future versions.

 # Setup
 Create a virtual environment